 HAVE A PLAN

 I am blessed with a circle of friends who surround me every October.
-They anticipate the challenges and plan with me to do things to ease the pain and to honor Aiden for his birthday.
+They anticipate the challenges and plan with me to do things to ease the pain and to honor my son for his birthday.
 Besides just praying, they call, they text, they physically show up.
 Most importantly they don’t carry the ridiculous expectation that somehow it all gets better.
 They understand that just like the abiding love for a child, the pain of their loss goes on and intensifies with each birthday and holiday.

 Plan some time to re-charge before the onslaught begins.
 A well-timed weekend away between October and the holidays is a plan some of us have committed to each year.
 It’s a plan I desperately need and count on to recover from October and prepare for the holidays ahead.
 If at all possible, plan some time away from the grind with your spouse or friends before the holidays arrive.
 Recharge and prepare yourself for what is coming.
 Use the time with these loved ones to discuss how you are feeling about the upcoming holidays, and lay out a game plan for getting through them.
 When emotion and anxiety is high like at the holidays, it’s harder to think things through and anticipate your needs.
 Sometimes just talking it through helps.